 Invocations occur at least once in response to an event and functions must be idempotent to handle this.

-For workloads that always produce the same artefacts in the same location, there may be no reason to worry about this requirement.
-However, for workloads that create new artefacts or resources on each execution, this becomes problematic.
-Multiple create statements or API calls with no correlation mechanism will result in an equal number of artefacts and resources upon completion.
+For workloads that always produce the same artifacts in the same location, there may be no reason to worry about this requirement.
+However, for workloads that create new artifacts or resources on each execution, this becomes problematic.
+Multiple create statements or API calls with no correlation mechanism will result in an equal number of artifacts and resources upon completion.
 If those outputs also incur cost, not accounting for this “at least once” approach will go straight to the bottom line.